stefanus-nanami/nus-emacs-settings/README.md

 On macOS, I use default dictionary service provided by the OS.
 On UNIX, I use [dictd](https://github.com/cheusov/dictd) that runs locally on my PC.
 On Windows, I also use dictd that runs on WSL2.

+# EGLOT
+Still rely heavily on dabbrev for auto completion, but recently I also use EGLOT.
+EGLOT's performance is actually quite good.
+But still it lacks behind the "dumb completion" of dabbrev.

+# Tree-sitter
+Cannot make the built-in tree-sitter (treesit) to work on my PC.
+So I use [tree-sitter.el](https://github.com/emacs-tree-sitter/elisp-tree-sitter) on Windows and built-in tree-sitter on macOS.